99ltaylor/Accessio/README.md

 Using Artificial Intelligence, Accessio summarises text from numerous sources such as government documents, advice websites and online forums.

-Accessio uses Natural Language Processing algorithms, in a range of supervised and unsupervised models to break down text into instructions, and then maps these into a user journey map.

-All of Accessio’s user journey maps use templates that are compatible with the latest accessibility technology - such as translation tools, screen readers and personalised display preferences - to support users with a range of accessibility needs.

 To be built using GPT-3 as a base.

+All of Accessio’s step-by-step outputs use templates that will be compatible with the latest accessibility technology - such as translation tools, screen readers and personalised display preferences.

 <h3>How Acessio helps to advance tech:</h3>